rcabarreto/weatherApp/README.md

 ## Description

-This is a very small Weather application built with React and Node.js just to show of some of my skills as a Fullstack Web developer.
+This is a very small Weather application built with React just to show of some of my skills as a Fullstack Web developer.

-This little app was built using a Node.js/Express server and a React front-end.
-When you load the app, it'll get the location from your web browser, fetch locale information from Google Maps API and then fetch weather info from DarkSky API.
+This little app was built using React front-end.
+When you load the app, it'll get the location from your web browser, fetch location information from LocationIQ and then fetches the weather from OpenWeatherMap.

 ### Installing